GaryKu0/Sandy/README.md

    ```

 3. **Add the Task in Swift**:
-   After registering the model in the HTML, follow the steps in the **How to Add a New Task** section to associate the model with a task in `ContentView.swift`.
+   After registering the model in the HTML, follow the steps in the **How to Add a New Task** section to associate the model with a task in `Task.swift`.

 4. **Loading and Using the Model**:
    The app will try to load the model from IndexedDB or fetch it from the network.
 You can also preload models in IndexedDB for faster access.

    Ensure your model follows the required input/output format as expected by the app.

 ---